-- 19.1 The School believes in treating all employees with respect and trust in a mature, respectful and considerate manner and expects the same approach from employees.
+19.1 The School believes in treating all employees with respect and trust in a mature, respectful and considerate manner and expects the same approach from employees.
 The School expects employees to respect the School's property, other employees and their property, suppliers and the public at all times.
 Employees also demonstrate the characteristics they are trying to inspire in pupils.
-Failure to observe the standards of behaviour expected breaks the bond of trust that is fundamental to the employer/employee relationship and may lead to disciplinary action. - The Discipline Policy will be initiated where any employee is found to be in breach of this Policy.
-If an employee is found guilty of gross misconduct he or she may face dismissal.
+Failure to observe the standards of behaviour expected breaks the bond of trust that is fundamental to the employer/employee relationship and may lead to disciplinary action.